 You can visit - Spaces — Warm Spaces or Warm Welcome to see what’s available in your local area.
 You can also visit your local authority website to find out more, as most local councils are creating their own list of safe places for their communities.

-If you are not sure who your local authority is, you can find out by typing in your postcode on the government website.
+If you are not sure who your local council is, you can find out by typing in your postcode on the government website.

 Energy and Utilities Advice